OLavrik/smart_city/backend/README.md

-# How to swtup development environment
+# How to setup development environment
  - python 3.6 or higher is required
 ### Create virtual environment
 ```